Tonydum/Airline-Customer-Booking-Analysis/README.md

 The objective of this project is to:

+- Analyze customer booking behaviors to understand patterns that affect booking completion rates.
-Identify key factors influencing booking completion rates.
+- Identify key factors influencing cancellations and abandonment during the booking process.
-Provide actionable insights to optimize operations.
+- Provide actionable insights into optimizing booking flows, identifying high-impact areas for process improvement.
-Recommend strategies to improve customer engagement and increase completed bookings.
+- Recommend targeted marketing strategies and promotional offers to increase booking conversions, especially during high-demand periods.

 ## Technologies Used